gramineproject/gsc/Examples/java-spring-boot/README.md

 6. Run graminized image:

-      * To run the image on the default port set to 8080, run the command (the application may take a while to load):
+      * To run the image on the default port set to 8080 (the application may take a while to load):

         ```bash
         $ docker run --rm --device=/dev/sgx_enclave \